 I pray that what I hear about others outside the field will not frame what I do.
 I want to make sure that I seek out information for myself and not trust hearsay.
 There will be many different types of gleaners and I can trust the foremen to care for them.

 I also love the foreman in this story.
 He knew his workers and did his own detailed analysis so that when the boss came round he could give a clear report.
 Boaz arrives and the workers are doing what they should be.
 This is what speaks volumes about the foreman.
 The boss didn’t have to sort out farm issues.
 When Boaz inquires about someone in the field the foreman does get defensive.
 Boaz didn’t have to chase up on information or question his decisions.
 I love the rapport you feel between the foreman and Boaz.
 The partnership between Ruth and Boaz starts with the connection between Boaz and the foreman and Ruth and the foreman.
 The forman is the connector.
 Sometimes we can minimalise our role in caring and extending grace to those who are meant to the written into the story of redemption.
-The pivotal point the partnership between Baoz and Ruth is the foreman.
+The pivotal person the partnership between Baoz and Ruth is the foreman.

 Ruth worked hard whether or not the owner / manager was there or not.
-She respected the rules of the field even though it ws a servant in charge, she treated the foreman she would the farmer: Respect and hard work.
+She respected the rules of the field.Even though it was a servant in charge, she treated the foreman asshe would the farmer: Respect and hard work.
 I watch people.
 I find it intriguing when they get upset if the owner is not intimately involved in their lives.
 On the other hand I don’t want to be a farmer disinterested and distant.
 There are so many people who want to speak only to the boss, the leader, the pastor, the small group leader, or they only want to glean when the boss is around.
 We have a strange human trait in us that wants recognition from those in authority but there is something different about Ruth.
 She is there to glean with a different agenda.
 It is not about the boss…and this in itself is attractive.
 Ruth worked hard not to earn the favour of the boss but because she already felt favour and kindness.
 Is this just a perspective thing?
 Why is it that some people only feel fab our when they are receiving recognition and don’t feel favour until they’re received recognition.
 Ruth gleans where she will find favour not to earn favour.
 This is the story of salvation.
 We do not need to glean to earn salvation and earn favour.
 We can glean in the context where favour already exists.